Landscape Design Training Programs and Requirements

 Landscape contractors train and oversee groundskeeping technicians in services such as garden enhancement, irrigation design,...

-Landscape photographers use their technical skills and knowledge of cameras to capture images of natural scenes or features,...
+Landscape photographers use their technical skills and camera knowledge to capture images of natural scenes or features,...

 Online landscape training courses are fairly rare since most training in the field requires hands-on instruction from a...